-- Summer – You might want to be daring and you planted some crops late spring because you just like spinach (try malabar spinach for summers).
+- Summer – You might want to be daring and you planted some crops late spring because of just like spinach (try Malabar spinach for summers).
 It is best to place these guys in a shaded location to minimize the bolting potentials.

 - Fall – This time of year is the best to grow spinach from our experience.
 Place these spinach plants in full sun before it becomes winter to get a bountiful harvest.

 - Winter – You will need as much sun as possible since the days are shorter.
 You can even put these guys up in a cold frame or greenhouse to survive frigid conditions.
 Check out Eliot Coleman’s book here as he is the master of growing veggies in any climate.

 Really the best way to grow spinach in containers is to just get started.
 Your thumb will only turn green when you get dirty.
 Just get out there and plant what you have, where you can, and make the best of it.